 The rationale behind Urbanism Studies is for professionals to understand and work in interdisciplinary urban design and city planning teams, coupled with the growing desire for cities to establish different, new forms of urban living.
 As the goal of this programme is to move design thinking from objects to places, our core urban studios and modules differ from traditional studios/modules in several ways.

 Furthermore, students are offered the opportunity to be exposed and collaborate with the guest faculty from some of the leading built environment (Urbanism) programmes in the world: ETH Zürich, CED at UC Berkeley, UCL Bartlett in London, LSE Cities – London School of Economic and Massachusetts Institute of Technology (MIT) in Boston, as well as some others.
 This offers students a fantastic global collaborative opportunity on a wide range of real world cases.
-Urbanism Studies are externally supported and financed by Ax: son Johnson Foundation, as well as by KTH – Royal Institute of Technology.
+Urbanism Studies are externally supported and partly financed by Ax: son Johnson Foundation.

 The prospects on the labor market for graduates from the programme are exceptional.
 Employers can be found in the public sector, municipal, regional, national as well as in the private sector (architects, residential, construction and consulting) where graduates receive design, planning, formative, coordinating, investigating and acting competition tasks.
 Our urbanism studies graduates can expect to go to work for planning and design consultancies; city agencies; business and development groups; urban- and regional planning agencies; state planning agencies; private developers; non-profit community and affordable housing developers and also continue with research within academia.
-The programme has close ties to professionals active in the field (through studios), which means that urbanism studies students are given an opportunity to build strong initial networks that can when starting their careers.
+The programme has close ties to professionals active in the field (through studios), which means that urbanism studies students are given an opportunity to build strong initial networks that can be used when starting their careers.

 Find out what students from the programme think about their time at KTH.